Jacob Henson, Jr.

 Lynched in Ellicott City, May 28, 1895

-Jacob Henson, a young African-American store clerk, walked over to his employer's country
+Jacob Henson, a young African-American store clerk, is reported to have walked over to his employer's country

 store during the closing hours of February 19, 1895 to enjoy

 a few beers.
-Henson and his employer, Daniel F. Shea, enjoyed the beverages as they were locking up the store for the evening, when all of a sudden a fight broke out between the two men.
-Mr. Shea reportedly struck Jacob Henson in the chest
+Henson and his employer, Daniel F. Shea, reportedly enjoyed the beverages as they were locking up the store for the evening, when it is alleged that a fight broke out between the two men.
+Shea reportedly struck Henson in the chest

 with his fists three times.
-Enraged, Henson picked up the first thing
+Henson reportedly picked up the first thing

 he saw on the ground, a hatchet, and proceeded to hit Daniel Shea in the